kazuekudo1222/spotify-music-generator-mood/README.md

 ## Usage
 - Run the application and input a mood (e.g., "happy", "I am tired").
-- The app will use sentiment analysis to generate a mood-based query.
+- The app will use sentiment analysis (by LLM) to generate a mood-based query.
 - Fetch songs tailored to the mood using YouTube Music's search functionality.
 - Enjoy the music via the provided YouTube Music links.